KasDev573/obsidian-dynamic-table-plugin/README.md

   showSearch: true
   showFilter: true
 ```
 6) I added the ability to color every other row a bit darker for better visibility to user to distinguish between rows.
 As well as hover effect.
+Both of these are yaml configurations!
+I also added horizontal text alignment yaml option, the alignment has options `left` `center` `right`

-Both of these are yaml configurations! `styleEnhancements:` `zebraStriping: true` `  rowHoverHighlight: true`
+`styleEnhancements:` `zebraStriping: true` `  rowHoverHighlight: true` `horizontalTextAlignment: left`
 ```
 styleEnhancements:
   zebraStriping: true
   rowHoverHighlight: true
+  horizontalTextAlignment: left
 ```

 ### Community Plugin
 - Open Settings > Third-party plugin
 - Make sure Safe mode is off